jun-e/jun-etan.com/src/about.md

 layout: 'layouts/contact.njk'
 ---

 Researcher based in Kuala Lumpur, Malaysia.
-Lifelong learner, flailing multitasker, recovering procrastinator
+Lifelong learner, flailing multitasker, recovering procrastinator.

 Do feel free to browse the sections of my website while I try to figure out what to write here.